DeLaurenti Food & Wine

-DeLaurenti Food & Wine is an Italian speciality grocery store and delicatessen at Seattle's Pike Place Market, in the U.S. state of Washington.
+DeLaurenti Food & Wine is an Italian specialty grocery store and delicatessen at Seattle's Pike Place Market, in the U.S. state of Washington.

 Description

 DeLaurenti Food & Wine is an Italian grocery store and delicatessen at Pike Place Market.
 The business stocks various products such as antipasto, breads, cheeses, canned fish, olives and olive oil, dried pastas, prosciutto, salami, and tomato sauce.
 The deli serves pizza, Italian sandwiches, and meatballs in marinara sauce.
 The Parma sandwich has prosciutto, arugula, white truffle oil, and shaved Parmesan on an Italian sandwich roll.